The .sframe

 Linking and execution views

 SFrame employs a unified indexed format across both relocatable files (linking view) and executable files (execution view).
-While this design consistency might look elegant, it introduces significant complications in the toolchain implementation.
+While this design consistency appears elegant, it introduces significant complications in toolchain implementation.

 .sframe